i-mwangi/qawa/VIDEO-SCRIPT-PLATFORM-DEMO.md

 *Can we do something about this?
 Yes.
 With your help, we can make a change.*

 *Chai Project decided to go back to where it all started: the birthplace of coffee.
-We're partnering with coffee milling and roasting factories in Kenya, expanding to Ethiopia and Uganda, where we tokenize rigorously verified coffee groves on the blockchain.*
+We're partnering with coffee milling and roasting factories in Kenya, expanding to Ethiopia and Uganda, where we tokenize rigorously verified coffee groves on the onchain

 *This is what we call a revolution in a cup.
 Let me show you how it works."*